 An apt analogy would be someone who lifts weights and exercises.
 Physical strength and endurance can be achieved much faster by resisting the pull of gravity more forcefully through such activities.
 In the spiritual realm, Christians are able to develop holy righteous character that will last forever by constantly choosing to resist the pulls of their human nature and the temptations of the devil.

-It should be noted that not only could the devil been permanently taken out of existence when he sinned but also Adam and Eve.
+It should be noted that not only could the devil been permanently taken out of existence when he sinned but also both Adam and Eve.
 God, however, decided in advance that when (not IF) humans choose to sin that He would redeem them.
 He did this by allowing Jesus to give up his divinity and to suffer like humans from the consequences of sin.
-Christ chose to be tempted by the devil, and die a horribly painful death for those, even today, who do not yet understand the plan of salvation.
+Christ chose to be tempted by evil, and die a horribly painful death for those, even today, who do not yet understand the plan of salvation.

 God is in the process of making beings like Himself who have perfect free will, like He does, and who use it to always choose to be holy and righteous in all that they think and do (Matthew 5:48).
 He has, in his wisdom and love, chosen to use the devil to accomplish this lofty goal in the shortest time possible.
-When his plan and purpose are finally completed he will (likely) eternally end our adversary's life in the lake of fire.
+When his plan and purpose are finally completed, he will (almost certainly) end our adversary's life in the lake of fire.